4d/docs/website/translated_docs/es/ViewPro/method-list.md

 The *column* parameter defines the first column of the cell range.
 Pass the column index (counting begins at 0) in this parameter.
 If the range is within multiple columns, you should also use the *columnCount* parameter.

 In the *row* parameter, you can define the row(s) of the cell range's position.
-Pass the row index (counting begins at 0) in this parameter.
+Pase el índice de la línea (el conteo comienza en 0) en este parámetro.
 If the range is within multiple rows, you should also use the *rowCount* parameter.

-The *columnCount* parameter allows you to define the total number of columns the range is within. *columnCount* must be greater than 0.
+The *columnCount* parameter allows you to define the total number of columns the range is within. *columnCount* debe ser mayor que 0.

 The *rowCount* parameter allows you to define the total number of rows the range is within. *rowCount* debe ser mayor que 0.